© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tintern Abbey, Precinct Wall is a scheduled monument protected by Cadw under reference MM157.
 View the official record →

-Tintern Abbey Precinct Wall is a medieval fortification that encircled the monastic precinct of Tintern Abbey in Monmouthshire, Wales.
+Tintern Abbey Precinct Wall is a medieval fortified boundary structure that enclosed the monastic precinct of Tintern Abbey in Monmouthshire.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM157.

 Tintern Abbey, Precinct Wall dates from the medieval period, and is classified as a wall.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tintern Abbey, Precinct Wall is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM157.